-Cardiff is the largest city in Wales,
+Cardiff is the largest city in

-home to the Welsh Government and the
+Wales, home to the Welsh Government and

-Principality Stadium for major sporting
+the Principality Stadium for major

-and entertainment events, formerly the
+sporting and entertainment events,

 William the Conqueror began the